Recap / Teen Titans S 5 E 5 Snowblind

 - The Faceless: Red Star's face is initially hidden by the shadow cast by his hood, which he later takes off to put Starfire at ease.

-- Genius Bruiser: Red Star can smack around a giant monster made of radioactive goo with his bare hands.
+- Genius Bruiser: Red Star is a tall, buff guy who can smack around a giant monster made of radioactive goo with his bare hands.
 He's also a Gadgeteer Genius with a fondness for snowmobiles.

 - Glorious Mother Russia